-Strategic and crisis coordination, within the context of these Arrangements, refers to bringing together Australian Government departments and agencies to manage the strategic and reputational interests of the Government as well as effectively and efficiently resource operational responses to incidents where relevant.
+Strategic and crisis coordination, within the context of this Arrangement, refers to the bringing together of Australian Government departments and agencies to manage the strategic and reputational interests of the Government and effectively and efficiently resource the operational response to the incident.

-It may include:
+Broadly this may include:

-- providing strategic leadership in response to a maritime environmental emergency - developing a common operating picture on behalf of the Australian Government in relation to the incident - coordinating the resources of all departments and agencies in support of the operational response - · coordinating a whole-of government approach to public communication and engagement - providing strategic oversight of the response operation - appropriately intervening where the operational response is failing to meet the strategic interests of the Australian Government.
+- strategic leadership in response to a maritime environmental emergency; - · develop a common operating picture on behalf of the Australian Government in relation to the incident; - coordinate the resources of all departments and agencies in support of the operational response; - coordinate a whole-of government approach to public communication and engagement; - provide strategic oversight of the response operation; and - appropriately intervene where the operational response is failing to meet the strategic interests of the Australian Government.